 EveryBody Deserves a Massage Week

 Every year massage therapists and bodyworkers nationwide lend their hearts and hands to raise awareness of the benefits of massage, bodywork, and somatic therapies.
-The 2014 event will be held the week of July 13-19, and members are encouraged to start planning for this year's event.
+The 2015 event will be held the week of July 12-18, and members are encouraged to start planning ahead for this wonderful event.

 > What is EveryBody Deserves a Massage Week? (video)